Alex Murdaugh, old money SC Democrat, knew how 'to play political game' in red state: GOP consultant

 The allegations against the prominent attorney are "painting a picture of this guy who truly thought he could do anything and get away with anything," Mule said, describing how local residents in Hampton – with a population of about 2,500 people – and the surrounding area want justice for a growing list of alleged victims, whose names include Gloria Satterfield, Mallory Beach, Connor Cook and Stephen Smith.

-SONS OF ALEX MURDAUGH'S HOUSEKEEPER ASKS JUDGE TO JAIL DISGRACED ATTORNEY UNTIL HE FORFEITS EMBEZZLED MILLIONS
+SONS OF ALEX MURDAUGH'S HOUSEKEEPER ASK JUDGE TO JAIL DISGRACED ATTORNEY UNTIL HE FORFEITS EMBEZZLED MILLIONS

 "Murdaugh gave money to Joe Biden, Hillary Clinton, Joe Cunningham, among other Democrats," Mule told Fox News Digital.
 "But he also donated to Republicans across our red state.
 The guy knew how to play the political game here.
 In politics far too often, money means power."